IvoBlok/CSE_FGO/README.md

 Currently the implementation is limited to the first 3 steps from the paper; SMC is left for later.
 My priority now is to recreate the success rates shown in the paper when only using DMC1 (+DMC2), and hence up to this point I've only been looking at the behaviour for N < 120.

-Though originally the plan was to develop this as part of a minor program , I now work on it as a hobby besides my ongoing masters program on computational science.
+Though originally the plan was to develop this as part of a minor program , I now work on it as a hobby during my ongoing masters program computational science.

 The figures in src/benchmarking are largely for debugging / profiling purposes.
 The right plot shows the distribution of the collective candidates across all samples at that N, and the number below is the number of samples that came to the global minimum.